tc39/proposal-symbol-thenable/README.md

 not be entirely intuitive why this object was being treated differently.
 `Symbol.thenable` provides clear explanation for that.

+In the future, this symbol can also be used by a protocol (see the [First-Class Protocols Proposal][]) along the lines of `Promise.Thenable` as a sort of "disabled" symbol.

 ### Alternatives and Options

-- [First-Class Protocols Proposal][]

 - Mount symbol on `Promise` namespace (`Promise.thenable`)

-- Whitelist specific objects we don't want to treat as "thenables":\
+- Whitelist specific objects we don't want to treat as "thenables":

   ```
   1. If _resolution_ is a Module Namespace Object, then